Arihany/WinlatorWCPHub/README.md

 >  <summary><b>WCP?</b></summary>
 > <br>
 >
 > - WCP is a custom component bundle for the Winlator ecosystem, originating from an older glibc fork.
 It is essentially a tar.zst archive with the .wcp extension.
-Even if WCP installation isn't supported, you can simply unpack it and use its contents anywhere if you know the basics
+Even if WCP installation isn't supported, you can simply unpack it and use its contents anywhere if you know the basics.
 >
 > </details>